Italian Culture - Art

 Andrea Palladio, Villa Almerico-Capra, "La Rotonda", 1566, Vicenza

-The first episode of a new series is here, available in full on our YouTube channel.
+The first 3 episodes of Learn Italian with Art are now available on our YouTube channel.
 With additional learning content for our patrons.

 affresco - Fresco; a technique of mural painting executed upon wet lime plaster.

 basilica - Originally a Roman public court building; later, Christian buildings of the same shape, with a central nave and aisles.